 If you need resources from outside the project team, you need to research about companies and people who provide the required skills to support the project.
 Comparing the offerings and pricing of these is part of the procurement and links to cost and resource subjects.

 That costs not only project time, but it will also impact their relationship with you and your’s with the project sponsor.
 Plan the communication and check with everybody if they’d agree on your plan.
-Map out who needs to be informed, about what, why, how detailed, and how often, and in what format.
+Map out who needs to be informed about what, why, how detailed, and how often, and in what format.
 Maybe have weekly meetings with the developers but send the sponsor only a report of the project status.
 If something doesn’t work out, increase communication quality and frequency.

 There are many methodologies out there, and you need to find the one that suits you and your organization.
 Are you agile and do Scrum project management?
-Not sure whether to go for PRINCE2, which is popular in the UK, or if you should do a PMP training which is often used in the US?
+Not sure whether to go for PRINCE2, which is popular in the UK, or if you should do PMP training, which is often used in the US?
 I like to follow the international standard for project management ISO 21500, for instance, but there are many out there.
 Most importantly, you can work well with the framework and make it work for your organization as well.
 If you want to find out more about the different methodologies out there, check out my overview article as well

 Project management is a lot.
 It’s demanding, challenging, highly interesting, but also very educative and very rewarding.
-With every completed project, you learned more and can apply all types of improvements directly on the next project.
+With every completed project, you learned more and can apply all types of improvements directly to the next project.
 If you read this and got worried because you’re not good at decision making, rest assured.
 It’s usually not the responsibility of the project manager to call the shots.
-The project manager acts more like an advisor and points out options and requests approval on decisions from the project sponsors and stakeholders.
+The project manager acts more like an advisor and points out options, and requests approval on decisions from the project sponsors and stakeholders.

 If you’re in doubt, try to get an internship as a project management assistant, perhaps.
 That’s an excellent way to find out whether or not this profession is for you or not.
 If you’re currently looking for work opportunities, please also check out our job board.
 We try to post open positions we find as they pop up, so maybe there is something for you.
 If you’re an employer, feel free to contact us about posting your job offers there.
 Thoughts?
 Ideas?
 Feedback?
 I would love to hear from you below in the comment section.
-Many thanks for reading, and good luck with your first project!
+Many thanks for reading and good luck with your first project!

 Photo credit: Sebastiaan ter Burg